CityPay Elements

 TokeniseBrowser (Elements iframe) → returns token (PAN never hits merchant).Browser (Elements iframe) → returns token (same).

-AttachBrowser → Merchant: POST /api/payments/attachBackend → CityPay with API Key.Browser → CityPay: attach({ intentId, token }) using Domain Key.
+AttachBrowser → Merchant: POST /api/payments/attachBackend → CityPay with API Key.Browser → CityPay: attach({ intentId, token }).

 ConfirmBrowser → Merchant: POST /api/payments/confirmBackend → CityPay with API Key.
-Backend returns 3DS payload/session to browser.Browser → CityPay: confirm({ intentId, autoHandle3DS? }) using Domain Key.
+Backend returns 3DS payload/session to browser.Browser → CityPay: confirm({ intentId, autoHandle3DS? }).

 3DS UISDK renders challenge in the browser using payload returned by backend (if needed).SDK renders challenge in the browser automatically (if needed).